Strategy11/formidable-forms/readme.txt

 4. Activate Formidable through the 'Plugins' menu
 5. Go to the newly added 'Formidable' menu
 6. Click the 'Add New' button to go to the form generator page and create a new email form
-7. Insert your newly created user registration form or survey form on a page, post, or widget using a shortcode [formidable id=x], Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` to add it in a page template
+7. Insert your newly created user registration form, quiz, or survey form on a page, post, or widget using a shortcode [formidable id=x], Alternatively use `<?php echo FrmFormsController::show_form(2, $key = '', $title=true, $description=true); ?>` to add it in a page template

 == Screenshots ==
 1. Build professional WP forms without any code.
 2. Form maker page for creating a survey, quote form, Stripe payment form, quiz form, and many more.
-3. Field Options and CSS Layout Classes on the form creator page
+3. Field Options and CSS Layout Classes
 4. Field Options for checkbox fields in the form maker
 5. View, create, edit, and delete entries on the back end from a to do list, employment application, and more.
 6. Add a contact form widget into a sidebar